devoworm/Open-Data-Day/Hacktoberfest 2020/README.md

 Welcome to Hacktoberfest!
 Details coming soon!
-In the meanwhile, check out our [DevoLearn](http://www.github.com/devolearn) repositories.
+In the meanwhile, check out our [DevoLearn](http://www.github.com/devolearn) repositories and our [DevoLearn AI](https://devoworm.github.io/DevoWormAi/) resources.